Aritri96/ElastiQ/README.md

 - stress component sxy=[0.00	      0	      0	        0	        0	      2.26	        0	            0	            0	            0	            0	          -2.26];

 Notes:
-Each row corresponds to the stress tensor components under a specific strain
+Each col corresponds to the stress tensor components under a specific strain.

 ## Strained Coordinates
 The coordinates of the strained system must be provided in the same order as the stress values.